More, Earlier, Better Conversations

 After completing the training, you’ll have access to a community of practice forum.
 The forum is a password-protected space that provides resources and allows you to connect and share experiences with peers.

 Continuing Education Credits

-If you undertake your training in BC, you may be eligible for continuing education credits.
-Outside of BC, continuing education credits would need to be arranged in partnership with a local university.
+If you undertake your training in B.C., you may be eligible for continuing education credits.
+Outside of B.C., continuing education credits may need to be arranged in partnership with a local university

 For more information about the Serious Illness Conversation Initiative, refer to the initiative overview.